nefarius/AdvancedUpdaterGitHubProxy/README.md

 If you'd like to get the latest cached release as original JSON (same schema as GitHub's API response) simply add the `?asJson=true` query parameter.

+### Get latest JSON whether it has an enriched body or not

+You can add the `?asJson=true&allowAny=true` query parameters to get the latest GitHub release, even if it doesn't contain the embedded updater meta-data in the body content.

 ## W3C log analysis

 Two types of logs get produced in the `./logs` subdirectory during normal operation; a `server-*.log` which logs all normal application events and errors and gets cycled daily and `access-*.txt` access logs in W3C format.
 The latter can be visualized with [GoAccess](https://goaccess.io/) using the following custom log filter: